-How do I install a wakeboard tower myself?
+Can I install a wakeboard tower by myself?

-What if I start the installation and run into trouble?
+What if I start the wake tower installation and run into trouble?

 Not to worry!
 If you need help installing your wakeboard tower package, we are here to help.
 Firt, the installation manuals are very clear and simple to follow.
 However, if you need ANY assistance, we offer a very well staffed and knowledgeable support team if you have any questions before, during or after the installation.
 Installation guides for wakeboard towers and accessories are downloadable here.